 Finally the summit came into view.

 Looking east at Windsor Mountain and Castle Peak.
-The slightly higher, second peak of the little mountain we were on is visible on the right.
-Had we not been engulfed in a snowstorm that would go on to dump over 25cm of snow over the next 24 hours, we would have made the ~1.5km hike to visit it.
+The slightly higher, second peak that I call, “Mill Creek Mountain” is on the right.
+Had we not been engulfed in a snowstorm that would go on to dump over 25cm of snow over the next 24 hours, we would have made the ~1.3km hike to visit it.
 Instead, we got off of the mountain as quickly as we could.

 A telephoto of Prairie Bluff Mountain.